JosephChataignon/Weinberg-graphs-isomorphism/README.md

 This program is an implementation in Python of the algorithm presented by Louis Weinberg in an article published in 1965, "*A Simple and Efficient Algorithm for Determining Isomorphism of Planar Triply Connected Graphs*", available at **ieeexplore.ieee.org/document/1082573** (in english).
 This algorithm is able to determine if planar triply-connected graphs are isomorphic or not, in polynomial time.

 ## How the algorithm works
 This algorithm works by associating, to every graph, vectors that represent an eulerian path going through the whole graph following a precise procedure.
-A vector exists for every possible branch on which the eulerian path can start, and for the 2 possible rotation directions on the branches of a node (clockwise or counter-clockwise).
+A vector exists for every possible branch on which the eulerian path can start, and for the 2 possible rotation orders on the branches of a node (clockwise or counter-clockwise).
 Therefore it is possible to form a matrix made of these vectors for any graph.
 For two graphs A and B, if one of the vectors of A is equal to one of the vectors of B, then A and B are isomorphic (so it is not necessary to generate the full matrix for every graph).

 ## Graphs encoding